-For over 45 years, Sheridan House Family Ministries has provided residential care for children in the tri-county area of South Florida.
-We offer assistance to families with middle-school-aged children (11-14) experiencing behavioral issues which may include: school suspensions, difficulties in or academic failure, disruptive family behavior, immaturity, acting out behaviors, poor impulse control, defiant and disrespectful behavior, procrastination and motivational problems.
+For over 50 years, Sheridan House Family Ministries has provided residential care for children in the tri-county area of South Florida.
+We offer assistance to families with middle-school-aged children (11-14) and high-school-aged children (15-17) experiencing behavioral issues which may include: school suspensions, difficulties in or academic failure, disruptive family behavior, immaturity, acting out behaviors, poor impulse control, defiant and disrespectful behavior, procrastination and motivational problems.

 The Sheridan House Residential Program is designed to intervene in the life of a family before dysfunctional behavior becomes a habitual lifestyle.
 Our chief objective is to provide the structure and environment that allows the child to make the life changes necessary to accept responsibility for their behavior at home and school and develop essential life skills.
 It is also our desire to equip and educate the parents of our children so the child can graduate and re-enter the home successfully.
 Our deepest hope is that during this process each family member will come to know Jesus Christ as their Lord and Savior and experience the personal love that God has for each of them.